Roblox/roact/docs/api-reference.md

 !!! info
 	`Roact.unmount` is also available via the deprecated alias `Roact.teardown`.
 It will be removed in a future release.

-Destroys the given `RoactTree` and all of its descendants.
+Destroys the given `VirtualTree` and all of its descendants.
 Does not operate on a Roblox Instance -- this must be given a handle that was returned by `Roact.mount`.

 ---